NguyenDa18/danh-was-here/_data/blog/2021-04-16-tutorial-react-compare-product-page.md

 ```

 This the heart of the component.
 SelectedItems State is initialized, the state that contains the data of items selected to compare.
 The `addToCompare` function is a simple function to add to the state.
-The `removeFromCompare` function
+The `removeFromCompare` function filters the selected item out of the SelectedItems state and sets the state again.

 Here is the finished product: